CML maintains partnerships with several organizations in an effort to better serve our members.

 For more information, contact Pam Muse.

 In today’s tough economic times, municipalities across the state are dealing with tight budgets, increasing complexities in relation to Affordable Care Act requirements, and growing demands for ways to help employees become more active participants in the overall process.
-To help address these concerns, CML formed a partnership with American Fidelity Assurance Company.
-Their services and benefits have been instrumental in helping municipalities across the state and nationwide save administrative time, manage costs, and support overall employee benefit programs.
+American Fidelity Assurance Company's services and benefits have been instrumental in helping municipalities across the state and nationwide save administrative time, manage costs, and support overall employee benefit programs.
 They specialize in assisting municipalities through a variety of Expense Management Services and Benefits, such as Section 125 Administrative Services, Dependent Verification Reviews, Flexible Spending Account Services, Health Reimbursement Arrangements, and much more.
 For more information, contact Terry Rook at 800-450-3506, ext.
 3009, or via email.

 CIRSA has been trusted to keep Colorado communities safe for more than 30 years.
 As opposed to commercial carriers that work across multiple states and industries, CIRSA has intimate knowledge and experience with the risks and challenges faced by municipalities across the state.
 And, it has developed a wide range of solutions to deliver what municipalities need to successfully manage risk and keep employees safe.